-You may think that the notion that fatigue can cause a workplace injury is absurd, but our Los Angeles workers’ compensation attorney William J. Kropach reminds readers that major industrial disasters were triggered by fatigue (think: the Chernobyl nuclear disaster, and the Exxon Valdez oil spill).
+You may think that the notion that fatigue can cause a workplace injury is absurd, but our workers compensation lawyer in California William J. Kropach reminds readers that major industrial disasters were triggered by fatigue (think: the Chernobyl nuclear disaster, and the Exxon Valdez oil spill).

 “Well, how do I know that my workplace injury was caused by fatigue?” you may wonder.
 And that’s a good question.
 But before we delve into this question, it’s important to understand what is fatigue and why it can have devastating consequences if left unchecked.